2015 Stanley Cup Final: Chicago Blackhawks

-The Blackhawks entered the 2014 offseason after being eliminated in the Western Conference Finals in seven games by the eventual Cup champion Los Angeles Kings.
-Major free agent acquisitions during the offseason included centre Brad Richards from the Rangers.
-Approaching the NHL trade deadline in early March, Chicago traded for defenceman Kimmo Timonen from the Philadelphia Flyers, centre Antoine Vermette from the Arizona Coyotes, and centre Andrew Desjardins from the San Jose Sharks.
+The Blackhawks entered the 2014 offseason after being eliminated in the Western Conference finals in seven games by the eventual Cup champion Los Angeles Kings.
+On July 1 they signed free agent centre Brad Richards who had won the Stanley Cup and Conn Smythe in 2004 with Tampa.
+Approaching the NHL trade deadline in early March, Chicago traded for defenseman Kimmo Timonen from the Philadelphia Flyers, centre Antoine Vermette from the Arizona Coyotes, and centre Andrew Desjardins from the San Jose Sharks.

 Chicago finished in third place in the Central Division, earning 102 points (48–28–6).
 Goalie Corey Crawford tied the Canadiens' Carey Price as the William M. Jennings Trophy recipient for allowing a league-low 189 goals during the regular season.

-In the playoffs, the Blackhawks eliminated the Nashville Predators in the first round in six games, swept the Minnesota Wild in the second round, and defeated the top seeded and Presidents' Trophy runner-up Anaheim Ducks in the Western Conference Finals in seven games.
+In the playoffs, the Blackhawks eliminated the Nashville Predators in the first round in six games, swept the Minnesota Wild in the second round, and defeated the top seeded and Presidents' Trophy runner-up Anaheim Ducks in the Western Conference finals in seven games.
 They became the only team in NHL history to face a post-1990 expansion team at every stage of the playoffs.